Unusual ruling ends class action vs Merrill Lynch over Zale deal

 Zale agreed in 2014 to be acquired by rival Signet Jewelers for $21 per share, or $690 million.
 TIG Advisors, which held nearly 10 percent of Zale stock, called the deal grossly unfair and shareholders only narrowly approved the sale.

-Soon after the deal was announced, shareholders filed a class action challenging the deal price and named as defendants Zale's board, Signet and Merrill, a unit of Bank of America (BAC.N).
+Soon after the deal was announced, shareholders filed a class action challenging the deal price and named as defendants Zale's board, Signet and Merrill, a unit of Bank of America .

 Parsons dismissed the other defendants but on Oct.
 1 ruled that Merrill could be liable to shareholders because the bank failed to disclose potential conflicts.